What is good content for developers?

 Tip: Sentences should usually be active, with simple verbs: Noun, verb, direct object.
 Keep lists parallel.
 Draft sentences so that links fall at the end.

-To walk through both OAuth 2.0 and OpenID Connect workflows, use the OAuth 2.0 playground.
+- To walk you through both OAuth 2.0 and OpenID Connect workflows, use the OAuth 2.0 playground.

 - Sign in to My Apps and select the app you’re working on.